Cercopis sanguinolenta

-Cercopis sanguinolenta is a species of cicadas in the family Cercopidae.
+Cercopis sanguinolenta is a species of froghopper in the family Cercopidae.

 Distribution and habitat

 This species mainly occurs in southern Europe up to Caucasus and the Near East.
 These froghoppers inhabit dry, sunny slopes and herbaceous rich clearings.

 Description

 Cercopis sanguinolenta can reach a length of 6–11 mm.
 The male is larger than the female.
 These froghopper are shining black with bright red marks on the elytra, one spot at the base, one spot in the middle and a stripe at the apex.

 Bodies in dorsal view are elongated and ovoid.
 The head is much narrower than the pronotum.
 Legs are always completely black.
 Very rarely, red marks are reduced or even missing, and such specimens are almost completely black.
 The adults of Cercopis, just after getting free from the nymphal exuvia, show pink or whitish markings instead of blood-red.

 This species is very similar to Cercopis vulnerata, but its red stripes are smaller and the rear stripe is only slightly curved, while in Cercopis vulnerata it is U-shaped.
 Cercopis sanguinolenta also has a few black spots on the ventral plates of the connexivum, the lateral border of the abdomen.